 You can get your vaccination status in digital or paper format from the NHS.

-This service will go live on Monday 17 May and will be available on the NHS app or by calling the NHS helpline on 119 to request a letter.
+This service is available on the NHS app or by calling the NHS helpline on 119 to request a letter.

 Will the NHS app / My GP app automatically show my vaccine status?

 Yes.
-Once you’ve had a full course of a COVID-19 vaccine (2 doses), the NHS app / My GP app will display your proof of vaccination.
+Once you’ve had a full course of a COVID-19 vaccine (2 doses) and any boosters, the NHS app / My GP app will display your proof of vaccination.

 You may need to update to the latest version of the NHS app and set up an NHS login.